sophbel/env_sa_manuscript/scripts2/README.md

 This script allows the outcome to be modified given demographic, or serotype variables specified in a vector.
 Includes space time modifications and only including 2005-2019 or including all of 2005-2023.

+## Visualization ##

+*0000_visualize_figures.Rmd*

+This is a markdown script which includes the code for the figures throughout the manuscript.